buddha314/beer-league-positionator-2000/README.md

 # beer-league-positionator-2000
-Any idea that might last 24 hours.
+An idea that might last 24 hours.

+I think the notes will go in the Jupyter notebook called The_Big_Idea so click on that.